Lawlez/dev.lwlx.xyz/md/blog/consistent-x-device-encryption.md

 canonicalUrl: https://dev.lwlx.xyz/
 ---

-I recently set out to build my personal website — the one you're reading now, as it happens!

-Surprisingly, it was much harder than expected to put together a "tech stack" that met my criteria.
-My criteria are pretty straightforward; I would expect most React devs to have a similar list.
-Yet it was surprisingly hard to put all these pieces together.
+I recently was tasked to find a solution for encrypting data in different places and to be able to decrypt them all in a browser during runtime.

+Surprisingly, it was much harder than expected since there was so little documentation around this online.
+What was available were a few code only examples, so I was forced to do R&D and just try all implementations and compare the in- & outputs

-Given the lack of a decent out-of-the-box solution, I worry that many developers are settling for static-site generators that place limits on the interactivity and flexibility of your website.
-We can do better.
+Given the lack of a decent out-of-the-box solution, I worry that many developers are settling for easy to use, insecure, solutions which place limits on the security and flexibility of your project.
+Security should be easy to use and accessible.

-> Clone the repo here to get started with this setup: https://github.com/Lawlez/dev.lwlx.xyz
+> Clone the repo here to get started with this setup: <a href="https://gist.github.com/Lawlez/88e04e3541cc0608c953a118b86bfc1a">https://gist.github.com/Lawlez/88e04e3541cc0608c953a118b86bfc1a</a>

-Let's quickly run through my list of design goals:
+Let's quickly run through each implementation:

 ### Using Node JS Crypto module

-I want to build the site with React and TypeScript.
-I love them both wholeheartedly, I use them for my day job, and they're gonna be around for a long time.
-Plus writing untyped JS makes me feel dirty.
+Node Provides a nice `crypto`  implementation.
+It's documentation is rather sparse, but this is what i ended up with by using:
+- `crypto.randomBytes()`
+- `crypto.createCipheriv()`
+- `crypto.createDecipheriv()`

 ```javascript
 const crypto = require('crypto')